-DSP/BIOSTM applications use the driver typically through FVID APIs to perform frame video capture and display.
-FVID was implemented as a simple wrapper on top of the GIO class driver and provides an application-specific interface that has been customized for frame video.
-For more information on the DSP/BIOSTM device driver model and the GIO class driver, refer to the references section of this document.
+SYS/BIOSTM applications use the driver typically through FVID APIs to perform frame video capture and display.
+FVID was implemented as a simple wrapper on top of the GIO/IIOM driver and provides an application-specific interface that has been customized for frame video.
+For more information on the SYS/BIOSTM device driver model and the GIO driver, refer to the references section 15.1.2 of this document.

-The following sections describe in detail, the procedures how to configure and use the driver.
 It is recommended to go through the sample application to get familiar with initializing and using the Vpif driver.

-- Supports Multiple VPIF channels (2 capture and 2 display channels are supported on C6748 EVM) - Supports dual channel 8-bit BT.656 capture and single channel 8, 10 or 12-bit RAW capture. - Supports dual channel 8-bit BT.656 display. - External Device Control Interface using EDC driver for seamless integration with different video encoder or decoder devices - Supports flipping/exchange of multiple frame buffers for seamless capture and display operation - Easy to maintain & re-target to new platforms
+- Supports Multiple VPIF channels (2 capture and 2 display channels are supported on C6748 EVM) - Supports dual channel 8-bit BT.656 display. - External Device Control Interface using EDC driver for seamless integration with different video encoder or decoder devices - Supports flipping/exchange of multiple frame buffers for seamless capture and display operation - Easy to maintain & re-target to new platforms